 In the first scenario, opt for a smaller data plan.
-If you’re worried about going over, just remember that you can connect to Wi-Fi wherever it’s available so you won’t be using any data.
+Just remember that you can connect to Wi-Fi wherever it’s available so that you won’t be using any data if you’re worried about going over.
 In the second scenario, even Wi-Fi access doesn’t give you the data break you need.
 Switch to unlimited data on a trustworthy network, like T-Mobile’s 4G LTE network, to fulfill your data needs without making your bill skyrocket every month.

 Paying Installments for a Phone

 Save up for a new phone and buy it all at once.
 Paying monthly installments for a new phone is more convenient for many people, but you end up paying more for the phone.
 How?
 Many carriers will charge an “access” fee on your bill when you’re making your payments.
 Those fees add up and cause you to spend more on the smartphone than you would have if you’d bought it in one go.

 Plus, sometimes people don’t realize that they’ve finished paying for their phones, yet their phone bill doesn’t actually go down.
 Don’t continue to pay for a phone that’s already paid off or allow your carrier to stick you with another charge once that debt is paid to keep the bill at the same amount.